Applications now closed

 - There should be elements of outstanding quality and distinction (at an appropriate ECR level).

-- Each Entry may only enter one category.
+- Entrants may only submit for one category.

 - Different parts of a larger organisation may enter different categories.